-Pending for a later stage of the CrisisTech programme.
+Pending for a later stage of the CrisisTech programme (after finalisation of 1 calendar year).
 In the meantime, any important results or news are shared with the entire EENA community via dedicated communications.

 Workshop 3: Deploying AML: lessons learnt

 This group updated the requirements defined during the EENA Members Workshop in 2015.
 Recommendations for deployment and lessons learnt were shared.